Seatis/my-teaching-materials/workshop/basics-practice/README.md

 # Practicing of Basic concepts

 ## Materials & Resources
-*Feel free to revisit any helpful materials from the previous day!*
+*Feel free to revisit any helpful materials from the previous days.*

 | Material | Time |
 |:---------|-----:|